yedidyakrimo/dino_game/README.md

 ## 3. `Dinosaur` Class

 ### **Description:**
 Represents the player's character in the game.
-The dinosaur can jump, descend quickly, and interact with obstacles.
+The pixels can jump, descend quickly, and interact with obstacles.

 ### **Key Methods:**